-Ite m Score Options (please circle) Allocated Score 1.
-Off-site nuisance potential of soil when disturbed No soil disturbance0 Low/negligible2 Medium4 High6 2.
-Protection provided by topography, buildings & undisturbed vegetation Sheltered and screened1 Medium screening6 Little screening12 Exposed and wind prone18 3.
-Total area of the site disturbed by the works inclusive of laydown and trafficable areas Less than 5,000m 2 1 Between 5,000m2 and 1 hectare3 Greater than 1 hectare6 4.
-Type of work being done Internal works/no change to building footprint0 Fencing and minor changes to building footprint(s) no earthworks3 Major changes to building footprint(s) and earthworks6 Significant construction & bulk earthworks9 Total Score for Part A
+Item Score Options (please of circle) Allocated Score Nuisance potential of soil when disturbed No soil disturbance0 Medium4 High6 Topography and protection provided by undisturbed vegetation Sheltered and screened1 Medium screening6 Little screening12 Exposed and wind prone18 Total area of the site disturbed by the works inclusive of laydown and trafficable areas.
+Less than 5,000m 2 1 Between 5,000m2 and 1 hectare3 Greater than 1 hectare6 4.
+Type of work being done Internal works/no change to building footprint1 Fencing and minor changes to building footprint(s) no earthworks3 Major changes to building footprint(s) and earthworks6 Significant construction and bulk earthworks9 Total Score for Part A